aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/how-to-filter-a-series-in-a-chart/_index.md

 ## **2. Filter the data and let the chart change**

 Filtering your data is a great way to handle chart filters with a lot of data.
 When you filter the data, the chart will change.
-One issue we're going to have to address is making sure the chart stays on the screen.
+One issue we have to address is making sure the chart stays on the screen.
 When you filter, you get hidden rows, and occasionally, the chart will be in those hidden rows.

 ![todo:image_alt_text](Figure3.png)

 ### **Steps to use Data Filters to change the chart in Excel**

 1. Click inside your data range.
-2. Click the **Data** tab, and turn on Filters by clicking Filters.
-Your header row will have drop down arrows.
+2. Click the **Data** tab, and turn on filters by clicking **Filter**.
+Your header row will have drop‑down arrows.
-3. Create a chart by going to **Insert** tab and selecting a columns chart.
+3. Create a chart by going to the **Insert** tab and selecting a column chart.
-4. Now filter your data using the drop down arrows in the data.
+4. Now filter your data using the drop‑down arrows in the data.
 Don't use the Chart Filters.

 ### **Sample Code**
 The following sample code shows the same feature using Aspose.Cells.